braph-software/BRAPH-2/tutorials/developers/dev_nn_datapoint/readme.md

 > **Code 19.** **NNDataPoint_Measure_REG element props.**
-> 		The `props` section of generator code for "_NNDataPoint_Measure_REG.gen.m" defines the properties to be used in "NNDataPoint_Measure_REG".
+> 		The `props` section of generator code in "_NNDataPoint_Measure_REG.gen.m" defines the properties to be used in "NNDataPoint_Measure_REG".
 > ````matlab
 > %% ¡props!
 >